alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 Make sure that every piece of code or processed dataset you think might be at all useful is stored in a GitLab repository within the secure environment.
 **Should we be encourgaing people to put data in GitLab...?**

-Everything that is not stored in a GitLab repository on Friday lunchtime will be DESTROYED FOR EVER.
+Everything that is not stored in a GitLab repository on Friday lunchtime will be **DESTROYED FOR EVER**.

 Please do this early and often through the week (not just for the presentation.)